Beet of the Wild

 An open jar labeled oat flour sitting on a counter with a mixing bowl, wooden spoon and linen cloth.

-It takes barely any time at all to make oat flour!
+It's quick and practically effortless.
+Making oat flour takes barely any time at all!
 It zips up and is ready to use in just a minute.
-In fact, Homemade Oat Flour has saved me from running out to the store plenty of times.
-How about that for convenience!?
+In fact, making Oat Flour at home has saved me from running out to the store plenty of times.

+It's more cost-effective.
 Oat flour can be significantly more expensive to purchase than old-fashioned, quick oats and groats.
 It's also more cost-effective to buy oats in bulk rather than multiple smaller bags of each.
-Plus, you can just blend what you need, so there's no letting large bags go to waste.
+Plus, you can blend what you need, so there's no letting large bags go to waste.

-If you're making your oat flour as needed, it contains more nutrients!
+It's richer in nutrients.
+Freshly ground oats are far more nutritious than store-bought flour that has been sitting on a shelf for who knows how long.
 The longer flour sits on a shelf, the more oxygen, heat and light it is exposed to.
 All of which can destroy beneficial nutrients.
 And even worse, turn fatty acids rancid.
+Even if you make your own oat flour to store, at least you know exactly when it was made.

 The top of an open jar filled with oat flour and a submerged wooden spoon.